mmlacak/crochess/docs/source/libcc/ccpath.rst

     Function also overwrites side-effect of the last step (accumulated so far in an *output* linked list), with the side-effect of the current path node.

-    Additionaly, function also builds linked list of tentative side-effects, if there are valid :c:member:`CcPathNode.sub` nodes of the current path node;
-    list built is then assigned to :c:member:`CcStep.tentative__d` pointer of the last step of the current path node.

     *Output* parameter has to have its inner pointer (i.e. :c:expr:`*steps__o_a`) :c:data:`NULL`\-ed, before it can be used to return newly allocated linked list.